JJConsulting/JJMasterData/doc/Documentation/articles/customizing_layout.md

 By default a bootstrap.min.css is added, but you can modified it.<br>

+You have two options.

+## Using your own layout

 Setting `UseCustomBootstrap` to `true` the link from default `bootstrap.min.css` not will be generate in `_MasterDataStylesheets`.
 ```cs
 builder.Services.AddJJMasterDataWeb(o =>